NCI-HTAN-Jamborees/Immune-infiltration/README.md

 We focused on utilizing data from patients with matched spatial transcriptomic (10X Visium platform) and single-cell transcriptomic (scRNA-seq) profiling in order to assay not only the immune infiltration (primarily through spatial neighborhood analysis) but also to uncover biological programs and crosstalk underlying immune infiltration as well.

 We utilized a larger scRNA-seq dataset (n=137,000 cells pre QC) to label coarse (broad) and fine (specific) immune cell types.

-We applied Cottrazm pipeline for spatial transcriptomics datasets to determine putative malignant, boundary and non malignant regions.
-This is accomplished using InferCNV tool, and integrated with Seurat clustering.
-Immune cells were used as a normal reference to determine malignant spots.
-After this Seuerat spot-based scRNA-seq reference-guided deconvolution was performed.
+## Project Goals

+- Utilize the HTAN spatial transcriptomics (ST) and scRNA-seq datasets from pancreatic cancer patients to investigate potential mechanisms of immune suppression.
+- ST and scRNA-seq was obtained from HTAN, publication Zhou et al., *Nature Genetics*, 2022
+- Goal for the Jamboree: download, process, and map immune infiltration of HTAN ST data (using scRNA-seq as reference for immune signatures)

 ## Workflow

 1. Data compiling and pre-processing
-2. Cottrazm pipeline for morphological expression adjustment and boundary detection, single sample
+2. Cottrazm pipeline for morphological expression adjustment, single sample
 3. Seurat pipeline for scRNA-seq annotation of large cohort
 4. Seurat pipeline for combined scRNA-seq/Visium analysis
 5. Deconvolution of Visium spots using scRNA-seq annotated data
 6. Evaluation of immune infiltration

+## Take-homes

+We successfully downloaded and utilized scRNA-seq and ST HTAN dataset.
+In addition, we extracted cell type labels using two methods and applied to ST data for spot deconvolution.

 ## Future directions

+Proportional spot deconvolution (and finish inferCNV cottrazm assignments), formalize GPT pipeline infused with manual annotation information/knowledge, correlate immune specific findings to clinical metadata.

+## Challenges

+* Even from the manuscript language and HTAN manuals/manifests/metadata, it was **very difficult** to understand/interpret exactly which samples matched with which patient and related to which technology (Visium ST vs scRNAseq vs snRNAseq vs IF), and associated metadata.
+* Saving of the Seven Bridges Data Studio session was error-prone and time-intensive
+* Importing data from HTAN portal to Seven Bridges account was time-intensive and hard to determine best method to use

 ## Description of code utilized: